open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Non-Uniform Circular Motion/Radius of a Rollercoaster/radius_of_a_rollercoaster.md

     allow-blank: true
     label: $\rho= $
     suffix: $m$
+myst:
   substitutions:
     params:
       vars:
         title: Radius of a Rollercoaster
         units: $m$
-    speed_of_car: 158
+      speed_of_car: 189
       rate_of_decrease: 9
-    a: 3
+      a: 4
 ---
 # {{ params.vars.title }}
 As a rollercoaster passes the bottommost point in a loop, an accelerometer records an acceleration of ${{params.a}}g$.